klosworks/my_dot_files/README.md

 # my_dot_files

-This is my configuration for programming in C++ on Ubuntu using NeoVim.
+This is an attempt at providing a working, versioned, well documented configuration for programming in C++ on Ubuntu using NeoVim.

 NeoVim is basically the Vim editor rewritten for more speed and plugin potential.
 If you are a Vim user, you will be able to use it without any learning step.
 If you are not a vim user, then any tutorial for Vim will apply to NeoVim.
 NeoVim can be installed using apt-get on Ubuntu so don't worry about the installation.

-# Environment
+## Environment

 * Ubuntu 18.04
+Note: Headless (server) version is supported, as normally expected with vim.

-# Installation
+## Installation

 * install c++ tools
 ```